Academic Program Policies

 In cases of documented and continued lack of academic progress, where demonstrable accommodation has been made by the supervisor to ensure the student has had reasonable opportunity to advance their research, and where a change of supervisor is unfeasible, supervisors (including co-supervisors, where applicable) may cease supervision of a research student.

 Initiation of this policy by the supervisor requires approval of the Thesis Committee.
-When implemented, the student is required to submit a research plan, with expected completion within six months, within one month of the request of the supervisor.
+When implemented, if the research remains viable, the student is required to submit a completion plan with expected completion within six months.
 The supervisor concurrently informs the Graduate School of the request.

-On receipt, the supervisor meets with the Thesis Committee to discuss and adjust the research plan.
-The Thesis Committee then meets with the student in a Research Progress Review to discuss any necessary changes and to make clear expectations of the student during the six months of the research plan.
+On receipt, the supervisor meets with the Thesis Committee to discuss and adjust the completion plan.
+The Thesis Committee then meets with the student to discuss any necessary changes and to make clear expectations of the student during the six months of the completion plan.

-The Graduate School may be invited with the permission of all attendees to the Research Progress Review, but must be informed of the outcome.
+The Graduate School may be invited with the permission of all attendees to the above meeting but must be informed of the outcome.

-The final research plan begins with mutual understanding between the student and Thesis Committee of the outcome of the Research Progress Review, and following electronic submission to the Graduate School of the research plan by the Thesis Committee.
+The final completion plan begins with mutual understanding between the student and Thesis Committee of the outcome of the meeting and following electronic submission to the Graduate School of the completion plan by the Thesis Committee.

 Funding is provided by the supervisor.
 The possibility of further self-funded enrollment with access to the unit as a consequence of examination outcome is by negotiation between the student and the supervisor.